AleksandarJavorovic/coders-parkhouse/README.md

   - **Registration Not Existing**
   - ![Registration Not Existing](/assets/images/features/feature20-valid-regplateleave-not-existing.png)
-  - Here we have 2 scenarios again, where the driver will be able to type in again the reg. number in case he made a typo or he can freely walk away in case he missed the parking lot(^_^).
+  - Here we have 2 scenarios again, where the driver will be able to type in the reg. number again in case he made a typo or he can freely walk away in case he missed the parking lot(^_^).

     - Re-enter the registration number
-      - I you type in "yes".
+      - If you type in "yes".
       - ![Re-enter Reg Number](/assets/images/features/feature22-regplates-not-existing-yes.png)

     - Walk away